Olga Peretyatko: Career first steps

 After three years of studies, Peretyatko decided to gain professional experience and only graduated in 2009.

 Her first engagement was in 2004, as Theofane in Harry Kupfer's production of Handel's Ottone at the Kammeroper Schloss Rheinsberg.
-In 2005, after performing in Rossini's L'occasione fa il ladro at the Saalbau Neukölln Berlin, she was invited to Rossini in Wildbad by its manager in Meyerbeer's Semiramide riconosciuta conducted by Richard Bonynge.
+In 2005, after performing in Rossini's L'occasione fa il ladro at the Saalbau Neukölln, she was invited to Rossini in Wildbad by its manager to perform in Meyerbeer's Semiramide riconosciuta, conducted by Richard Bonynge.
 From 2005 to 2007, she participated in the Young Artists' Program of the Hamburg State Opera, where she sang roles such as Papagena (The Magic Flute), Marie (Zar und Zimmermann), Oberto (Alcina), Barbarina (The Marriage of Figaro).

 She participated Alberto Zedda's Accademia Rossiniana in 2006, performing in Il viaggio a Reims (Contessa di Folleville) at the Rossini Opera Festival.
 Recognizing her lyric soprano potential, Zedda also assigned her the role of Corinna in different performances of the run.
 She became a frequent guest singer at the Festival, performing Desdemona (Otello, 2007), Giulia (La scala di seta, 2009), Aldamira (Sigismondo, 2010), and the title role in Matilde di Shabran (2012).

 In 2007, she made her Berlin State Opera debut as a Flowermaiden in Wagner's Parsifal, and performed Olympia in The Tales of Hoffmann at the Komische Oper Berlin.